We are the country's leading internet

 on the handle.

-of antique fluting irons, so if you have one that you think we would
+If you have unusual irons that you think we would

 with the details.